Lauki Ka Raita (Ghiya Raita)

 Lauki Ka Raita (Doodhi Raita, Ghiya Raita) is a savory North Indian accompaniment made using bottle gourd, yogurt, and spices.
 It is refreshing and can be served as a side dish with biryani, pulao, or any other Indian meal.

-This raita is healthy, tasty, and filling.
-It is a great dish to eat in summer because of the cooling properties of yogurt and bottle gourd.
+Lauki raita is a great dish to eat in summer because of the cooling properties of yogurt and bottle gourd.
+It keeps your body cool and hydrated, saving you from the scorching summer heat.

 This vegetarian and gluten-free raita recipe can be easily doubled or tripled.